This article discusses how to remove a fishhook that is stuck in the skin.

 DO NOT use any of the two methods above, or any other method, if the hook is stuck deeply in the skin, or in a joint or tendon, or located in or near an eye or artery.
 Get medical help right away.

 A fishhook in the eye is a medical emergency, and you should go to the nearest emergency room right away.
 The injured person should lie down with the head slightly raised.
 They should not move the eye, and the eye should be protected from further injury.
+If possible, place a soft patch over the eye but do not allow it to touch the hook or put pressure on it.

 When to Contact a Medical Professional